chaiguolong/.vim/bundle/YouCompleteMe/README.md

 Some omnicompletion engines do not work well with the YCM cache—in particular, they might not produce all possible results for a given prefix.
 By unsetting this option you can ensure that the omnicompletion engine is re-queried on every keypress.
-That will ensure all completions will be presented, but might cause stuttering and lagginess if the omnifunc is slow.
+That will ensure all completions will be presented but might cause stuttering and lag if the omnifunc is slow.

 Default: `1`